-What better way to welcome the blue skies and sunshine of summer than with a San Diego picnic.
+What better way to welcome the blue skies and sunshine of summer than with a San Diego picnic?
 With 70 miles of coastline, historic parks, and a giant bay, there are plenty of places to picnic in San Diego.
-Here are some top picks for spots to put on your good weather to-do list that I’ve written in partnership with my new favorite on-the-go wine, Bota Box.

 Beaches

 In San Diego, a beach picnic is nearly always a brilliant idea.
-This is likely the option that comes to most people’s minds first so it would be remiss of me to not mention at the top of this list.
-(Just be mindful that our seagulls love picnics, too, and are fully capable of snatching paper bags full of sandwiches, cell phones and more.)
-Our favorite spot is La Jolla Shores Beach near the Scripps Pier but, really, where there’s sand here is potential for a lovely meal.
-And, sunset is a particularly excellent time for it.
+This is likely the option that comes to most people’s minds first, so it would be remiss of me not to mention it at the top of this list.
+(Just be mindful that our seagulls love picnics, too, and can snatch paper bags full of sandwiches, cell phones, and more.)

 Balboa Park Picnic Areas

 The great thing about Balboa Park is that it’s possible to plan multiple visits throughout the year and picnic amid different scenery each time.
 My favorite Balboa Park picnic area is the Botanical Garden East Lawn or West Lawn.
 It’s convenient to parking lots and you bring your own wine to enjoy there.
-In addition to some easy picnic food, we packed a couple of convenient Bota Minis (Sauvignon Blanc and Pinot Grigio).
-These little on-the-go wines comes in 500ml tetra packs that are 100% recyclable and equal about three standard glasses of wine each.

 - Botanical Building East Lawn